-One thing that a lot of people definitely miss is going on trips and vacations.
-Before the pandemic hit, tourism was doing really well because of the number of people — both young and old — doing all the traveling.
-This is not just true for Americans but for people all over the world.
-Local and foreign tourists flocked to different destinations to enjoy the different sights and sounds each place has to offer.
+One thing that a lot of people miss is going on trips and vacations.
+Before the pandemic hit, tourism was doing well because of the number of young and older adults doing all the traveling.
+This is not just true for Americans but people all over the world.
+Local and foreign tourists flocked to different destinations to enjoy the other sights and sound each place has to offer.

 Then came the pandemic, and all of our travel plans were put on hold indefinitely.
-While travel was allowed as restrictions eased, many people don’t feel confident enough to go out.
-The only thing most of us can do right now is to dream of the day when all restrictions are lifted and it’s safe to travel again.
+While travel was allowed as restrictions eased, many people didn’t feel confident enough to go out.
+The only thing most of us can do right now is the dream of the day when all restrictions are lifted and it’s safe to travel again.

 Trips to Make Once the Pandemic Is Over

 Once the pandemic lets up, many people, perhaps including you, will be very eager to make travel plans and hit the road.
 While waiting for that day, here are a few vacation ideas to help get you started with your planning: